Compare Monitor Connections

 High quality adapters and cables are very important when it comes to properly connecting your computer to your monitors to avoid video issues.
 As mentioned, it is always best to connect directly from your video card straight to your monitor when possible (DP to DP, DVI to DVI, VGA to VGA).
 When that is not possible and video adapters must be used, don’t spare the coin here.
 You will never go wrong buying higher quality adapters and cables.

 Adapters like the one shown above, connect directly to the base of your video card on the back of your computer.
 From there longer video cables connect from that adapter out to your monitors.
-Which cables or adapters you use is determined by your video card as well as the monitors that you are using.
+The video cables or adapters that you need is determined by your video card and monitors that you are using.

 Long adapter converter cables are available if you must convert video.
 For example DisplayPort on one end and DVI on the other.
 The length of a typical video cable is about 6ft.
 If you are using a multiple monitor computer system you may need longer cables especially if you have 2 rows of monitors to reach that top row.